Southdale Center

 Southdale Center is a shopping mall located in Edina, Minnesota, a suburb of the Twin Cities.
-It opened in 1956 and is both the first and the oldest fully enclosed, climate-controlled shopping mall in the United States.
+It opened in 1956 and is the first fully enclosed, climate-controlled shopping mall in the United States.
 Southdale Center has 1,297,608 sqft of leasable retail space, and contains 106 retail tenants.
 The mall is owned by Simon Property Group and the anchor stores are Macy's, Dave & Buster's, AMC Theatres, Hennepin Service Center, and Life Time Athletic.

 Victor Gruen, the center's architect, designed the mall to challenge the "car-centric" America that was rising in the 1950s.
 Since its opening in 1956, Southdale has suffered through high vacancy rates and several store closures, but has been able to recover in recent years.
 Several additions have been performed on the building, including a 2011 renovation which involved the construction of a brand new food court.
 Southdale Center continues to use much of its original structure despite these renovations, and has been the host of several charity and community events throughout the years.